NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/resistojet.md

 ![[Pasted image 20221025094031.png]]

-Thrust scales with the atomic mass of the propellant,
+Thrust scales with the atomic mass of the propellant, so things such as Xenon, water and butane are used.
+This is cheap and offers much higher ISP than chemical [[bi propellant systems]], the trade off of course is low thrust making this only really practical in space.